 Specialized cells invade tissues, breaking through sheets of cells during development and disease progression.
 Embryos breach the uterine wall to establish a fetal-maternal connection, while metastatic cancer cells invade through blood vessels to travel to distant sites of the body.
 In the worm Caenorhabditis elegans, invasive behavior occurs during larval development, when a specialized uterine cell known as the anchor cell breaches the basement membrane underlying it to establish a uterine-vulval connection.
 This process occurs in a precise, stereotyped manner, and can be easily studied using genetic analysis and live-cell imaging of genetic mutants with observable defective invasion phenotypes.
 Given these advantages, anchor cell invasion in C. elegans has been closely studied as an in vivo model for understanding the regulatory mechanisms behind basement membrane transmigration.
-Although genes involved in anchor cell invasion have previously been identified, gaps in the regulatory pathway continue to hinder our complete understanding of the mechanism behind anchor cell invasion.
+Although genes involved in anchor cell invasion.
 In this study, we identified novel regulators in C. elegans that could address some of the unknown mechanisms involved in anchor cell invasion.
+In this study, we identified novel regulators in C. elegans that could address some of the unknown mechanisms involved in anchor cell invasion.
 A pre-existing protruding vulva mutant collection, whose phenotype is indicative of altered uterine-vulval connection, was screened for a block or delay in anchor cell invasion.
 Two anchor cell invasion-defective mutants were identified with phenotypes that were distinct from known genetic mutants, and their associated genes were mapped onto the C. elegans genome.
 These mutants were then characterized for defining features of basement membrane transmigration, such as changes in actin localization, matrix metalloproteinase activity, and specification of vulval precursor cell fate, which could allude to their regulatory function in anchor cell invasion.
 Future work will focus more specifically on demonstrating the role of these novel regulators within known pathways.
-These regulators can repre
+These regulators can represent future